G-EDM/G-RBLevo/documentation.md

     # FullRangeAVG size
         Slow AVG/Full range AVG/ fAVG size.
 Number of samples used to calculate the slow average.
 Shwon as the small line left in the scope.
 Turns red if above the treshhold.

-    # fAVG treshhold
-        If the slow average moves above this treshhold it will trigger a retraction.

-    # Pulse count jitter
-        deprecated and not used anymore.
-Need to remove this.

 # Page 6